AdobeDocs/experience-manager-cloud-service.en/help/forms/summit-2023-workbook.md

 Let's make changes on the form on the server as a business user and view changes reflected in the headless form automatically.

 1. Open the AEM Forms management interface in the browser.
-For example, [https://author-p105303-e986623.adobeaemcloud.com/ui#/aem/aem/forms.html/content/dam/formsanddocuments](https://author-p105303-e986623.adobeaemcloud.com/ui%23/aem/aem/forms.html/content/dam/formsanddocuments).
+\
 1. Select the **registration** form and click **Edit.** It opens the form in the adaptive forms editor.

     ![](/help/forms/assets/screenshot2028118529.png)